 Military Service Records

 In some cases, you might be asked to provide proof of your service in the military.
 Generally, this requirement only applies to those who served before 1968.
 You might be asked to provide your discharge papers or your certificate of release from service.
 In this case, you are not always required to provide original documents.
 Photocopies might work when it comes to military service records.
 If you mail these documents to the Social Security Administration, they will be returned to you.
-However, there is always the risk of these important documents getting lost in the mail.
+However, there is always the risk of these critical documents getting lost in the mail.

 Tax Returns